Skip to main content

 • or were having a status of child without parental care.

 My First Salary is a program implemented by the National Employment Service with the aim to encourage youth employment and support the economy in solving the problem of staff shortages.
-The program is launched in august 2020 and should enable 10,000 young people to work independently on specific jobs.
+The program is launched in august 2020 and until 2024, 4 cycles of the program were implemented.
+Each cycles aims to enable upto 10,000 young people to work independently on specific jobs.
 Conditions to participate in the program are:

 • a person has either secondary or higher education,